phelluy/minicl/README.md

 - Windows 11 in WSL2 with POCL drivers (CPU).

-Some OpenCL libraries do not like concurrent access.
-For running the tests, use the command
+If your OpenCL library forbids concurrent access, run the tests individually or use the command

 ```bash
 cargo test -- --test-threads=1